AdobeDocs/marketo-measure.en/help/bi-report-templates/marketo-measure-report-template-tableau.md

 Opportunity Stage Transitions and Lead Stage Transitions are combined into one table in this model, with a link to the [!UICONTROL Lead and Attribution] Touchpoint table.
 The "Transition Type" column has been added to designate if a row is an Opportunity or Lead stage transition.

 Both Cost and Touchpoint data share Channel and Campaign dimensions.
-However, Tableau is limited in it's ability to model shared dimensions between facts tables.
-Since we are limited to only one shared dimension table, Channel and Campaign data has been combined into one table.
+However, Tableau is limited in its ability to model shared dimensions between facts tables.
+Since we are limited to only one shared dimension table, Channel and Campaign data have been combined into one table.
 They are combined using a cross join of the two dimensions into one table in Tableau: Channel and Campaign.
 The unique id is created by concatenating the channel and campaign ids.
 This same id value is added to both the Touchpoint and Cost tables to create a relationship to this combined dimension table.

 ![](assets/marketo-measure-report-template-tableau-12.png)